The real equiangular tight frames obtained from rank $3$ graphs: Real equiangular tight frames having rank 3 descendants

 The Paley graphs $P(q)$ and the Peisert graphs $P^*(q)$ give rise to real ETFs having the same parameters, so we ask if these real ETFs are equivalent, i.e., the disjoint union $K_1+P(q)$ is switching equivalent to $K_1+P^*(q)$.
 We may ask the same question for $P^{**}(529)$ and the last graph in Table \ref{Waldron table}.

 Some of the real ETFs found in Theorems \ref{classification} and \ref{rank 3 Waldron} also have the same parameters; see Table \ref{comparison}.
 We again wonder if some of these real ETFs are equivalent.
 If the spherical embedding of an SRG $\Gamma$ is a real ETF, then its descendants are obtained by first removing a vertex from $\Gamma$ and then switching it with respect to the neighbors and the nonneighbors of the removed vertex.
 For example, if $\Gamma=\mathit{NO}_{2n}^+(2)$, then we ask if the resulting graph is isomorphic to $\mathsf{O}_{2n}^-(2)$.
+It seems that this problem was already addressed in \cite[Remark 4.6]{FIJK2021DCC} for the first, second, and fifth rows in Table \ref{comparison}.
 We may remark that if $\Gamma$ has parameters $(v,k,\lambda,\mu)$ (cf.~\eqref{regular two-graph}), then the parameters of the descendants are given by $(v-1,2(k-\mu),k+\lambda-2\mu,k-\mu)$; see \cite[Proposition 10.3.2]{BH2012B}.